cedricvandenberg/QCPA-Matlab/README.md

 # Example Data

-I have attached two seperate examples of input and output data for the user to play around with.
-Both are nudibranch molluscs photographed against their natural backgrounds.
-The cone catch quanta have been modelled according to a natural 5m depth light spectrum (slightly greenish) and tri-chromatic triggerfish vision with the double cone as the luminance channel.
+I have attached three seperate examples of input and output data for the user to play around with.
+All are nudibranch molluscs photographed against their natural backgrounds.
+The cone catch quanta have been modelled according to a natural 5m depth light spectrum (slightly greenish) and tri-chromatic triggerfish vision with the double cone as the luminance channel using the MICA toolbox. by Jolyon Troscianko.